serpmillers/nomi/README.md

 ```

 ## 7. **Tweak it according to your preference**
-In the menu, you get the option to choose between different **models** of Gemini : from the fast and efficient ones to the heavyweights with top-tier reasoning.
-You can also edit the **persona**, customizing how Nomi behaves and responds.
+In the menu, you get the option to edit the **persona**, customizing how Nomi behaves and responds.
 Whether you want a chill assistant, a sarcastic genius, or a medieval bard, it's all up to you.
 ---
 **Nomi speaks your language — literally.
 Make it yours.**